 - The other common reason for a signature error during the custom ROM installation is a badly downloaded zip file of the OS.
 Every customized ROM file comes in a zip file packed with an MD5 signature, and if the file is corrupt, the signature is also corrupt.
 To fix the issue, you can use the MD5 signature verification tool to verify the correct files or download or re-download them on your computer until you get the proper custom ROM file.

 How to know the phone is working fine:

 After uploading a custom ROM on your phone, the first thing to do is make sure every function and feature is working normally without lag.
 But before checking the performance of the phone, give the phone considerable time to cool down after installing the new ROM.

 Step 1: Ensure that every piece of hardware and software of the phone is working, including the camera, GPS, Wi-Fi, Bluetooth, display settings, and phone launcher.

 Step 2: Check the battery’s performance and heating capacity in the new ROM’s configuration and make sure it is working smoothly.

 Step 3: Verify that all the data restored from your backup is correct and make sure nothing significant has been deleted or skipped during the recovery process.

-The resurrection of an old phone with up-to-date Android software will surely make one happy with all the new features and possibilities attached with it.
+The resurrection of an old phone with up-to-date Android software will surely make one happy with all the new features and possibilities attached to it.

-The installation of a custom ROM on your device may seem wrong to many, but it is the best way to explore the hidden potentials of your phone and use superior technology.
+The installation of a custom ROM on your device may seem wrong to many, but it is the best way to explore the hidden potential of your phone and use superior technology.